Takaovi/BatchStealer/README.md

 # Support

 * If you want to support the project do a pull request.
-  * The pull request could be for a new steal etc.
+  * The pull request could be a new steal etc.

 # Screenshots